VyasRSrinivasan/stock-market-prediction/README.md

 ## What This Project Does

 This project uses a **Markov chain** model to simulate how a stock's price might move in the future, based on its past daily returns.
+It also includes an optional **AI Analysis** feature that fetches recent news about the ticker and uses Claude (Anthropic's AI) to produce an educational summary alongside the simulation.
 It is a learning tool — not financial advice.

 Here is the basic idea:
-1. It downloads (or reads) historical stock closing prices.
+1. It downloads historical stock closing prices from Yahoo Finance.
 2. It groups each day's return into a "state" (e.g. big drop, small drop, flat, small gain, big gain).
 3. It counts how often the market moves from one state to another — this becomes the **transition matrix**.
 4. It uses that matrix to randomly simulate probable future price paths.
+5. Optionally, it retrieves recent news headlines and passes them to Claude to generate a contextual analysis.

 ---